On Classical and Bayesian Asymptotics in Stochastic Differential Equations with Random Effects having Mixture Normal Distributions: Consistency and asymptotic normality of the Bayesian posterior in the non- setup

 \subsubsection{Validation of posterior consistency}

-Recall that $\lambda_i(X_i|\theta)$ in our case is given by (\ref{eq:likelihood5}).
-From Section \ref{subsubsec:MLE_consistency_iid} it follows that $\left|\log \frac{\lambda_i(X_i|\theta_0)}{\lambda_i(X_i|\theta)}\right|$ has an upper bound which has finite expectation and square of expectation under $\theta_0$, and is uniform for all $\theta\in B$, where $B$ is an appropriate compact subset of the relevant parameter space.
+From Lemma \ref{lemma:upper_bound} it follows that $\left|\log \frac{\lambda_i(X_i|\theta_0)}{\lambda_i(X_i|\theta)}\right|$ has an upper bound which has finite expectation and square of expectation under $\theta_0$, and is uniform for all $\theta\in B$, where $B$ is an appropriate compact subset of the relevant parameter space.
 The rest of the verification of condition (1)(i) and the verification of (1)(ii) are similar to those of \ctn{Maitra14b}.

 In verification of (2)(iii), we let $\Omega_n=\left(\Omega_{1n}\times\mathbb R^{3M-1}\right)$ (since our parameter set $\theta$ contains $3M$ parameters), where $\Omega_{1n}=\left\{a_1:|a_1|<\tilde M_n\right\}$, where $\tilde M_n=O(e^n)$.
 Note that